dcblack/sc-platform/README.md

 - STH is 16 bits  50MHz
 - rom is a type flash (fast write)
 - flash is paged slower flash with separate controls
-- Gpio has 4 LEDs, 8 toggles, 2 momentary
+- Gpio has 64 pins and can additionally be stimulated or record from/to files
 - Terminal communicates via TCP sockets
 - Video reads/writes files
 - Wifi sends/receives from web